When you click on a retailer link on our site, we may earn affiliate commission to help fund our not-for-profit mission. Find out more.

 With Trailfinders’ packages, if within seven days of departure the FCDO advises against travel or travel corridors change and you have to quarantine (local or national in the UK) at either end, you can get a full refund.

-EasyJet Holidays will refund you fully if you simply change your mind about going on holiday, as long as you tell them up to 28 days before departure.
+EasyJet Holidays will refund you fee-free if you simply change your mind about going on holiday, as long as you tell them no later than 28 days before departure.
+The deposit will be returned as credit on your account.

 Book a hotel with free cancellation